CurvSurf/FindSurface-Samples/README.md

 1. Register as a developer in our [developers website](https://developers.curvsurf.com/register.jsp).

-2. To run these samples, you must get a trial license or to purchase standard/pro license of the SDK in [developers website](https://developers.curvsurf.com/) after you sign in.
+2. Either get a trial license or purchase standard/pro license of the SDK in [developers website](https://developers.curvsurf.com/) in order to run the samples.

 3. Download the SDK following the instructions on the [Documentation](https://developers.curvsurf.com/documentation.jsp) > Installation.

-4. Our [developer website](https://developers.curvsurf.com/documentation.jsp) provides guides on the SDK.
+4. Follow our SDK guidance provided on our [developer website](https://developers.curvsurf.com/documentation.jsp).

 CONTACT